yuvipanda/qa-browsertests/README.md

 Just another silly commit
 The git is dark and full of potential terrors fd
-I wonder what this buttond does?
+I wonder what this buttond does? df

 # Browser testing at WMF